isotopash/AD5696/README.md

-AD5696
+AD569x
 ================

-This is Ash's Arduino Analog Devices AD5696 Library.
+This is Ash's Analog Devices AD569x Libraries for both Arduino and Raspberry Pi (Python).
-Library according to AD5696ARUZ datasheet.